UVA Advance Course Catalog

 Harsimran Somal

-ASTR 1220: Introduction to Stars, Galaxies, and the Universe
+Astronomy: Introduction to Stars, Galaxies, and the Universe (ASTR 1220)

 This course is an introduction to dance in the context of performance on stage, on screen, and in public space.
 Through viewings, discussions, and practical dance experiences, students will deepen their understanding of how dances are created and how dance shapes and is shaped by the world around it.
 Students will engage with a wide range of styles, historical periods, and creative approaches to consider how dance matters.

-Studies the determinants of aggregate economic activity, the effects of monetary and fiscal policy upon national income, and economic policy toward unemployment and inflation.
-A full introduction to economic principles warrants completion of both Econ 2010 and 2020.
-Students planning to take both semesters of economic principles are advised to take Econ 2010 first, though this is not required.
-The department recommends Econ 2010 to students intending to take only one semester of principles.
+Studies demand and supply, consumer behavior, the theory of business enterprise, the operation of competitive and monopolistic markets, and the forces determining income distribution.
+A full introduction to economic principles warrants completion of both ECON 2010 and 2020.
+Students planning to take both semesters of economic principles are advised to take ECON 2010 first, though this is not required.
+The department recommends ECON 2010 to students intending to take only one semester of principles.

 More information coming soon!

-PLCP 2600: Rise and Fall of the Soviet Union
+Politics: Rise and Fall of the Soviet Union (PLCP 2600)

 This course is about Russia and the Soviet Union.
 It is designed to explore some of this country's major political themes of the twentieth century through an understanding of Russia's history, culture and politics.